-School Lunch Program-In conjunction with Aramark, Hilliard City Schools offers a hot lunch service daily featuring a variety of items.
-Menus and pricing information is available on the district's website under the Parents tab, but can be found directly at www.hilliardschools.org/schools/menus/ Lunches may be purchased with cash at the cashier or by an automated prepaid account.
-Charges will only be permitted on an emergency basis.

-Prepaid Lunches-We encourage parents to prepay for lunches in order to limit the exchange of money during the time-limited lunch period.
+- School Lunch Program-In conjunction with Aramark, Hilliard City Schools offers a hot lunch service daily featuring a variety of items.
+Menus and pricing information is available on the district's website under the Parents tab, but can be found directly at www.hilliardschools.org/schools/menus/.
+Lunches may be purchased with cash at the cashier or by an automated prepaid account. - Prepaid Lunches-We encourage parents to prepay for lunches in order to limit the exchange of money during the time-limited lunch period.
 Each student is assigned a meal account with a Personal Identification Number (PIN), and the total dollar amount of the food selected each day is deducted from the account upon entering the PIN at the cashier's stand.
 Aramark will notify families when an account has a negative balance.